-For example, both sides of my family agree that Christmas is about family gathering and not consumerism so we have created a variety of gift giving guidelines:
+For example, both sides of my family agree Christmas is about family gathering and not consumerism.
+As a result, we’ve created a variety of gift giving guidelines:

 - Gifts are for children only (through college graduation).
 Adults don’t exchange gifts.
-It just gets to be too much cost, work, and none of us really need anything anyway.
+It’s too much cost and work, and none of us really need anything anyway.

 - My wife purchases gifts throughout the year based on inspiration in finding something that speaks to that person and their unique interests.
 She then stores it until Christmas eliminating the rush “to find something”.

-- All remaining shopping is based on lists so there is no emotional buying “because it is an insane deal” or whatever.
+- All remaining shopping is based on lists so there’s no emotional buying “because it’s an insane deal” or whatever.

 - Any and all shopping that can be done online is done online (see my note about Amazon below).
-This reduces time wasted battling crowds, eliminates emotional buying, eliminates cost of gas and wear and tear on the cars.
-It is usually the lowest cost solution when everything is added in (even if the price isn’t the lowest).
+This reduces time wasted battling crowds, eliminates emotional buying, eliminates the cost of gas, and reduces wear and tear on the cars.
+It’s usually the lowest cost solution when everything is added in (even if the price isn’t the lowest).